Hame Faiva: Club career

 Several seasons of solid performances at provincial level were rewarded when he was named in the Blues squad ahead of the 2017 Super Rugby season.

 On 13 November 2017, Fava leaves home to sign for Italy team Benetton in the Pro14 from the 2017–18 season.

 He played with Benetton until 2021−2022 season.

+He recently played for Worcester Warriors in Premiership Rugby but had his contracted terminated along with every other Warriors player on 5 October 2022.

+In March 2023 he was named in Hurricanes squad for Round 5 of 2023 Super Rugby Pacific season.
+He played with Super Rugby franchise until the end of the season.

+On 17 November 2023, Faiva was signed by English side Bath with immediate effect on a undisclosed length deal, back in the Premiership Rugby.

 International career

 Faiva was a member of the New Zealand Under-20 sides which competed in the 2013 and 2014 IRB Junior World Championships.
 He scored 4 tries in 8 appearances as the Kiwis finished in 4th and 3rd place respectively.

 On the 14 October 2021, he was selected by Alessandro Troncon to be part of an Italy A 28-man squad for the 2021 end-of-year rugby union internationals.

 On the 31 October 2021, he was selected by Kieran Crowley to be part of an Italy 34-man squad for the 2021 end-of-year rugby union internationals.
 On 20 October 2021 Faiva made his debut for Italy, scoring a try in Italy's 17–10 win over Uruguay.

+On 22 August 2023, he was named in the Italy's 33-man squad for the 2023 Rugby World Cup.